OlubukolaA/cabinet_office_spend_analysis/documentation/dax_measures.md

-# DAX Measures — Cabinet Office Spend Analysis
+# DAX Measures - Cabinet Office Spend Analysis

+These DAX measures were developed for the Cabinet Office Spend Analysis dashboard.
+They calculate total and average spend, create a fiscal calendar (April–March), and support month‑on‑month trend analysis.

 ## 1. Spend Measures